DFE-Digital/register-trainee-teachers-prototype/app/views/_includes/data-sharing-agreement.md

 ### Gender, ethnicity and disability

-We collect these as part of a section in the service called ‘Personal details.
+We collect these as part of a section in the service called ‘Personal details’.
 This information can also be collected from the [Apply for teacher training](https://www.gov.uk/apply-for-teacher-training) (Apply) service, and comes into Register through an integration between the 2 services.
 Gender, ethnicity and disability information is included in aggregate tables that are included in annual ITT publications reported by TAD.
 The user can choose to provide this information.

 ### Identifiable data of providers